christianhaitian/PortMaster/ports.md

 Title="Shadow_Warrior ."
 Desc="Shadow Warrior open source port by Jonathan Fowler.
 You'll need to add your own full version SW.GRP and SW.RTS Shadow Warrior files to the ports/shadow-warrior folder." porter="Romadu" locat="Shadow%20Warrior.zip"

+Title="Shipwreck ."
+Desc="Shipwreck is a top down adventure game in which you must travel the land, explore dungeons, and defeat monsters to earn safe passage off the island on which you are stranded.
+Note there are several games called Shipwreck, this is the one by Brushfire Games.
+You must have a copy of Shipwreck for Linux copied to the ports/shipwreck/gamedata folder." porter="jtothebell" locat="Shipwreck.zip" mono="y"

 Title="Shovel_Knight_Treasure_Trove ."
 Desc="Shovel Knight Treasure Trove loader.
 You must have a copy of Shovel Knight Treasure Trove for Linux copied to the ports/shovelknight/gamedata folder.
 For more info on the setup needs, see https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information" porter="Johnny on Flame" locat="Shovel%20Knight.zip"

 Title="SDLPoP ."
 Desc="An open-source port of Prince of Persia, based on the disassembly of the DOS version, extended with new features by NagyD" porter="Christian_Haitian" locat="SDLPoP.zip" runtype="rtr"